| Training and consulting on visual storytelling |

 Crucially, I have myself been producing a few of those imageries as a photo-journalist and multimedia producer, working almost everywhere from Morocco to China.

-This website is home to my academic research and professional training on visual literacy.
+This website is home to my academic research and professional training on visual communication.

 What can I do for you?